wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-storm-power-bi-topology.md

 ## <a name="stop-the-topology"></a>Parar a topologia

 A topologia continuará sendo executada até você interrompê-la ou excluir o Storm no cluster HDInsight.
-Execute as seguintes etapas para interromper a topologia.
+Para interromper a topologia, execute as seguintes etapas:

 1. No Visual Studio, volte ao visualizador de topologia e selecione a topologia.